Golf Tutorials

 Final Thoughts

 Fixing a golf slice is a process, but a very achievable one.
-It breaks down into a few key checkpoints: building a stronger grip, ensuring your body is aligned properly, and ingraining the feeing of swinging from the inside.
+It breaks down into a few key checkpoints: building a stronger grip, ensuring your body is aligned properly, and ingraining the feeling of swinging from the inside.
 Be patient with yourself, use the drills we’ve talked about, and focus on making slow, deliberate swings to help your brain and body learn this new, more powerful motion.

 As you work on these changes, getting objective feedback can make a huge difference.
 That's why we built our app, Caddie AI.
 Instead of guessing, you can ask for a drill tailored specifically to your slice, get an instant course-management strategy to avoid the trouble a slice normally finds, or even snap a photo of a tricky lie to find out the smartest way to play it.
 We believe it's like having a 24/7 golf coach in your pocket to simplify the game, answer questions, and help you play with more confidence so you can just focus on hitting great shots.

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like